 For the soup:

-1 teaspoon Lee Kum Kee light soysauce
+1 tsp Lee Kum Kee light soysauce

-1 teaspoon Lee Kum Kee sesame oil
+1 tsp Lee Kum Kee sesame oil

 1 spring onion, finely sliced